kyma-project/kyma/docs/kyma/docs/04-12-local-installation-scripts.md

 ## The build-kyma-installer.sh script

 The Kyma Installer is an application based on [Kubernetes operator](https://coreos.com/operators/).
 Its purpose is to install Helm charts defined in the Installation custom resource.
-The Kyma-Installer is a Docker image that bundles the Installer binary with Kyma charts.
+The Kyma Installer is a Docker image that bundles the Installer binary with Kyma charts.

 The `installation/scripts/build-kyma-installer.sh` script extracts the Kyma-Installer image name from the `installer.yaml` deployment file and uses it to build a Docker image inside Minikube.
 This image contains local Kyma sources from the `resources` folder.